The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Modelling Astrophysical Sites

-At the end of this section we want to also provide a typical value for r-process ejecta from neutron star mergers with typical values of the total ejected r-process mass in the range $10^{-2}$-$5\times 10^{-2}$M$_\odot$ (see Fig.\ref{fig:rosswog17}).
-This corresponds to $10^{-5}$-$5\times 10^{-5}$M$_\odot$ in Eu \citep[see also][]{Cote.Belczynski.ea:2017,Fujibayashi.Kiuchi.ea:2023}.
-Neutron star mergers can produce Fe, but in negligible amounts, leading to Eu/Fe ratios of the order $10^5\times$ solar (Zewei Xiong, private communication).
-Thus, if we discuss Eu/Fe ratios in the observational sections on low metallicity stars, it should be clear that in patterns imprinted by neutron star mergers, most of the Fe has to come from preceding core-collapse supernova contributions.
+At the end of this section we want to also provide a typical value for r-process ejecta from neutron star mergers with a total ejected r-process mass in the range ($1-4)\times 10^{-2}$M$_\odot$ \citep{Cote.Belczynski.ea:2017,Cote.Fryer.ea:2018,Fujibayashi.Kiuchi.ea:2023}.
+Assuming a solar r-process abundance distribution, this corresponds to $10^{-5}$-$4\times 10^{-5}$M$_\odot$ in Eu.
+However, a different range of $(3-15)\times 10^{-6}$M$_\odot$ is given by \cite{Cote.Fryer.ea:2018}, i.e., predicting somewhat smaller values.
+Neutron star mergers can produce Fe, but in negligible amounts, leading to Eu/Fe ratios on the order $10^5\times$ solar (Zewei Xiong, private communication).
+Thus, if we discuss Eu/Fe ratios in the observational sections on low-metallicity stars, it should be clear that in patterns imprinted by neutron star mergers, most of the Fe has to come from preceding core-collapse supernova contributions.
+The total neutron star merger rate in comparison to the CCSN rate is estimated to be of the order $4.5\times 10^{-3}$ \citep{Brauer.ea:2021}.
+An error range of $(2.3-5.1)\times 10^{-3}$ is given in \cite{Grunthal.Kramer.ea:2021} based on binary neutron star observations.
+If binary neutron star mergers can be identified with short gamma-ray bursts, their event rate should be identical with those of sGRBs, estimated (in volumetric rate densities) to be of the order $160^{+200}_{-100}$Gpc$^{-3}$yr$^{-1}$ \citep{Dichiara.ea:2020} or even $156-3200$ Gpc$^{-3}$yr$^{-1}$ \citep{Liu.Zhang.Zhu:2021} and $303^{+1580}_{-300}$Gpc$^{-3}$yr$^{-1}$ \citep{Howell.ea:2025}.
+The higher portion of these rates shows a clear overlap with the numbers from \cite{Grunthal.Kramer.ea:2021}, which can be translated into a universal rate of $300-650$ Gpc$^{-3}$yr$^{-1}$.
+On the other hand, the statistics of gravitational wave detections of (up to now) only two observed neutron star mergers in the Gravitational Wave Transient Catalogue GWTC-4 \citep{Abac.ea:2025} translates to $28-300$Gpc$^{-3}$yr$^{-1}$ neutron star merger events, a relatively low number of events, overlapping, however, with the previously presented rates \citep[for a further discussion see][]{Fishbach.ea:2026}.
+In the later discussion on nucleosynthesis in the early Galaxy we will proceed with assuming rates of $>3\times 10^{-3}$ neutron star mergers per CCSN.